 15.1.
-Curriculum will be a part of the inter-related approach of using curriculum, assessment, and content standards and objectives to facilitate the individualization and direction of classroom programming.
+Curriculum is part of the inter-related approach of using curriculum, assessment, and content standards and objectives to facilitate the individualization and direction of classroom programming.

 15.2.
-The WV Pre-K classroom must implement the West Virginia Early Learning Standards Framework (WVELSF), which is aligned with Head Start Child Development and Early Learning Framework and the Next Generation kindergarten content standards and objectives.
+The WV Pre-K classroom must implement Policy 2520.15, which is aligned with Head Start Child Development and Early Learning Framework and the Next Generation kindergarten content standards and objectives.
 The content standards and objectives for programs serving eligible children are written to reflect a developmental continuum that enhances successful transitions into kindergarten.
-Children shall be assessed on their individual developmental progress along the developmental continuum.
+Utilizing the formative assessment process, evidence of children’s individual development along the developmental continuum is used to personalize learning and share progress with families.

 15.3.
-Only comprehensive curricula systems and comprehensive assessment systems that are included on the approved list shall be used by WV Pre-K classrooms, including classrooms that serve children with identified special needs.
-The West Virginia Pre-K Child Assessment System, utilizing the Early Learning Scale, is a performance-based, authentic assessment system which will be implemented with all children enrolled in WV Pre-K programs, as per WVBE Policy 2520.15.
+Only comprehensive curricular systems and comprehensive assessment systems that are included on the approved list shall be used by WV Pre-K classrooms, including classrooms that serve children with identified special needs.
+The West Virginia Pre-K Child Assessment System, inclusive of the Early Learning Scale, focuses on the formative assessment process which is utilized with all children enrolled in WV Pre-K programs, as per Policy 2520.15.

 15.4.
-Selection and use of supplemental materials/curricula enhancement, that address core content areas such as language and literacy acquisition or numeracy, must be based on scientifically based research and support the philosophy and techniques of the comprehensive curriculum and the requirements of this section.
+Selection and use of supplemental materials/curricular enhancements that address core content areas such as language and literacy acquisition or numeracy, must be based on scientifically-based research and support the philosophy and techniques of the comprehensive curriculum and the requirements of this section.
 Guidance provided by the WVDE will provide assistance to county collaborative early childhood teams regarding the collaborative, local decision making processes pertaining to supplemental materials/curricula enhancement.

 15.4.a.
-Instructional practices such as worksheets, extended periods of sitting, seat work at desks or tables, flashcards, prescribed sequence of content, content areas taught in isolation, requiring all children to be working on the same skill, lack of individualization, or a high level of teacher directed instruction are not allowed as a part of the supplemental curricula.
+Instructional practices such as worksheets, extended periods of sitting, seat work at desks or tables, flashcards, prescribed sequence of content, content areas taught in isolation, requiring all children to be working on the same skill, lack of individualization, or a high level of teacher directed instruction are not permissible. .

 15.5.
-Comprehensive curricula systems will be approved following a process similar to the process established by the WVDE, including preschool special education, for adoption of instructional materials.
-The approval process will include review and recommendations from local early childhood stakeholders across systems and the WVDE Pre-K Continuous Quality Improvement Advisory Council.
+Comprehensive curricular systems are approved following a process similar to the process established by the WVDE, including preschool special education, for adoption of instructional materials.
+The approval process includes review and recommendations from local early childhood stakeholders across systems and the WV Universal Pre-K Steering Team.

 15.6.
-A comprehensive curricula system must meet the following standards:
+A comprehensive curriculum system must meet the following standards:

 15.6.a. include a philosophy, goals, and objectives based on current knowledge of child development and learning styles and reflect an understanding of how children learn and develop by: